-In a large saucepan combine the vinegar, water, and salt and bring to a boil.
+In a large saucepan, bring the vinegar, water, and salt to a boil.
 Pour the boiling liquid over the beans, leaving 1/2-inch of headspace.
 Clean the jar rims and threads with a damp clean cloth or paper towel.
 Center the lids on the jars and screw on the bands.
 Do not over-tighten.

 Place the jars in the canner rack and lower into the gently boiling water.
 If the water does not come up to at least 1 inch above the jars, add more hot water.